developer-cob/lucky-kingdoms/README.md

-# luckykingdoms
+# Lucky Kingdoms
-cool minecraft game
+Lucky Kingdoms is a team based pvp game created in Minecraft Bedrock Editions